 At ACE Recycling, we are committed to a circular economy.
 It is our goal to keep as much out of landfills as possible.
-This goal is two-fold: First, it helps protect our local environment and preserve the integrity of our land, water, and air for generations to come.
+This goal is two-fold: First, it helps protect our local environment by preserving the integrity of our land, water, and air for generations to come.
 Second, it allows us to keep working electronics in circulation at fair and equitable prices to ensure access to technology for all.
 We understand that the concept of a circular economy may be new to some.
-This article aims to explain what a circular economy is and why this model is valuable and essential.
+This article explains what a circular economy is and why this model is valuable and essential.

 Our Current Economic Model: Linear Economy

 We are used to a linear economy (or waste model).
 We buy it, use it and throw it away.
 These are the steps that consumers see.
 There are two steps before buying it that we generally are oblivious to.
 The actual model is: Take, Make, Buy, Use, Throw Away.
 We take a closer look at the environmental impacts of each of these linear steps below.